Southwest Missouri Junior Golf Association

 GOLF RULES YOU SHOULD KNOW

 Knowledge of the rules is the responsibility of each golfer.
 Many of the new golf rules will benefit the player.
 SMJGA strongly encourages every player to click on the link below and become knowledgeable about these new rules.
 The link offers a written and video explanation of the new rules.
-Below the link is a short explanation of some of the new rules that have been in effect since 2019.
+Below the link is a short explanation of some of the new rules.

 1. SEARCH TIME: When searching for your ball you now have 3 minutes instead of 5 minutes.